 An Old Testament Bible Story That Shows Us How to Forgive Someone

-First, there’s the story of Joseph — son of Jacob and Rachel — as told in Genesis 37-50.
+First story of forgiveness found in the Bible is the story of Joseph — son of Jacob and Rachel — as told in Genesis 37-50.
 We know that Joseph had many brothers, and that Jacob loved Joseph more than any of his other children.
 It was this love as well as visions that Joseph was having that he would one day rule over the family that caused his brothers to resent him, GotQuestions.org notes.

 In what was a tragic turn of events, Joseph’s brothers sold him into slavery and told their father he had been killed by wild beasts.
 While Joseph, who went on to work in the household of a powerful Egyptian, faced many ups and downs (including prison), he eventually rose up to become a powerful ruler in Egypt.